lrei/nbsvm/README.md

 Based on a work at [https://github.com/mesnilgr/nbsvm](https://github.com/mesnilgr/nbsvm):
 Naive Bayes SVM by Grégoire Mesnil

+### nbsvm2.py vs nbsvm.py
+    The second version is an initial attempt to use numpy/scipy/sklearn more.

+### Warranty
+No guarantee that this works or is correctly implemented.

 ### Notes:
  - I modified the code from Mesnil for multiclass because I had neutral sentiment.